4 ways to finance continuing education

-- Earnings are tax-sheltered, like with an RRSP.
-When the money is withdrawn, the CESG money and earned investment income will be taxed at the child’s tax rate (zero in some cases).
+- Earnings are tax-sheltered, like with an RRSP—when the money is withdrawn, the CESG money and earned investment income will be taxed to your children (which often results in zero taxes paid)

-- While there is no annual contribution limit (as there is with a TFSA), the amount of annual contribution room which is eligible for the CESG is $2,500.
-RESPs allow for a lifetime contribution limit of up to $50,000 per beneficiary.
+- While there is no annual contribution limit (as there is with a TFSA), the amount of annual contribution room eligible to receive the CESG is $2,500 or up to $5,000 if previous years have not been maxed (RESPs allow for a lifetime contribution limit of up to $50,000 per beneficiary)

 - An RESP can stay open for up to 36 years.
 Under specified plan rules, it can stay open for up to 40 years for beneficiaries eligible for the disability tax credit.

 #2: LIFELONG LEARNING PLAN (LLP) – an ideal way to instantly borrow education funds.

 Similar to the Home Buyer’s Plan, the LLP allows you to borrow from your Registered Retirement Savings Plan (RRSP).
 Except that instead of borrowing to buy a qualifying home, you’re borrowing to fund the cost of continuing education.
 The best part is that you can withdraw this money tax-free and interest-free, as long as you pay back your RRSP within a certain timeframe.

 A few things to know about the LLP:

 - It can only be used to finance continuing education in a full-time academic or training program for you, your spouse, or common-law partner; it cannot be used for a child’s education costs.

 - You can make an LLP withdrawal of up to $10,000 from your RRSP in a calendar year (up to a maximum LLP withdrawal limit of $20,000).